Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Results

-A fundamental challenge in such global-scale networks is that the graph may be sparsely connected—or even momentarily disconnected—at any single instant.
-To overcome this, our framework leverages the \textbf{block contraction property} over a time window $\tau\in\mathbb{N}_{\ge1}$.
-Rather than requiring instantaneous connectivity, we interpret the sequence of communication graphs as layers in a deep linear neural network $\mathrm{NN}(\cdot|\theta)$ (see Figure~\ref{fig_1}) and optimize the mixing weights $\theta=\{\mathbf{W}^{(l)}\}_{l=0}^{\tau-1}$ such that their cumulative product approximates the ideal global averaging operator:
+A fundamental challenge in such global-scale networks is that the graph may be sparsely connected, making the propagation of dispersed information across the network costly.
+To overcome this, our framework leverages the \textbf{block contraction property} that optimizes $\theta=\{\mathbf{W}^{(l)}\}_{l=0}^{\tau-1}$ over a time window $\tau\in\mathbb{N}_{\ge1}$.
+This relaxes the requirement of instantaneous connectivity and instead promotes effective information mixing over multiple graph snapshots, thus mitigating the communication burden across the network.
+Specifically, we recast the sequence of communication graphs as layers in a deep linear neural network $\mathrm{NN}(\cdot|\theta)$ (see Figure~\ref{fig_1}) and optimize the mixing weights $\theta$ such that their cumulative product approximates the ideal global averaging operator:

 Here $\epsilon_\tau < 1$ is the spectral contraction factor over the window, with smaller values implying stronger contraction and faster consensus for fixed $\tau$.
-In homogeneous data settings, $\epsilon_\tau$ can be driven arbitrarily close to zero when $\tau$ is chosen between the graph diameter and roughly twice the graph radius, as suggested by previous work~\cite{hendrickx2014graph,fainman2024learned}.
+Specifically, when this block contraction is combined with the observation of homogeneous data across nodes, $\epsilon_\tau$ can be driven arbitrarily close to zero, provided $\tau$ is chosen between the graph diameter and roughly twice the graph radius, as suggested by previous work~\cite{hendrickx2014graph,fainman2024learned}.
 Several graph families even admit exact $\tau$-step averaging with $\epsilon_\tau = 0$, yielding \emph{finite-time consensus} with closed-form communication patterns and weights~\cite{ying2021exponential,nguyen2025graphs,liang2025understanding}, which significantly reduces communication overhead while accelerating convergence for decentralized methods.
 While these successes highlight a compelling opportunity for the co-optimization of physical GNSS receiver placement and communication patterns, existing infrastructure is calling for solutions that remain effective under prescribed topologies.

-For the global IGS network with the exemplified communication pattern shown in Figure~\ref{fig:igs-graph}, we selecte a window length of $\tau = 15$ and reparameterize each layer in $\mathrm{NN}(\cdot|\theta)$ as $\frac{\mathbf{W}^{(l)}+\mathbf{I}}{2}$ (see \textbf{Methods} for details on this reparameterization trick).
-Under this configuration, training converges to a final loss of $1.77\times10^{-4}$ (Figure~\ref{fig:training}), corresponding to $\epsilon_\tau = 0.68$.